CXX20/fixx/README.md

 	Type& initialized = uninitialized.emplace(arg1, arg2);
 	```

+## Limitations

+Something is impossible/worthless to support.
+Here's the list of things `fixx` rejects:

+* `const&&`

+	`const` means (seemingly?) immutable. `&&` represents a value which can be mutated however you like (because it isn't needed any more).
+So, these two seem incompatible.
+Throwing this combination away allows to provide no `const&&` overloads and lifts the "don't `move` `const` values" lint to the type level.

+* `noexcept`

+	> You have to spell it three times

+	...but you don't want to do it even twice.
+While `return` is obligatory and `requires` can usually be avoided, `noexcept` hardly aids static compilation and is decided to be given up.

+* Exceptions while moving

+	Non-throwing moves are required for rollbacks to provide strong exception safety.

+* Some `std` interfaces

+	Most traits come from ancient no-`decltype` C++98/C++03 and are just useless boilerplate now.
+Moreover, using class specializations instead of function overloading requires reopening `namespace std` and writing code in the foreign context.

 ## Install and test

 Just download the repository and use its [`/fixx/`](./fixx/) as an include directory.
 Testing is performed at compile time: to run tests, simpy build the `.cpp` files in [`/test/`](./test/).